Lions Eye Institute Limited (ABN: 48 106 521 439)

 We may gather IP address as part of our business activities and to assist with any operational difficulties or support issues with our services.
 This information does not identify you personally.

 Links to other websites

-Throughout our Web pages, we provide links to other servers which may contain information of interest to our readers.
+Throughout our website, we provide links to other servers which may contain information of interest to our readers.
 We take no responsibility for, and exercise no control over the views, or accuracy of the information contained on other servers.
-Creating a text link from your Web site to our site does not require permission.
-If you have a link you’d like us to consider adding to our Web site, please send an email to email@example.com with the subject “Link request.”
+Creating a text link from your website to our site does not require permission.
+If you have a link you would like us to consider adding to our website, please send an email to email@example.com with the subject “Link request.”

 We will only interpret and apply a person’s consent for the primary purpose for which it was provided.
 Staff must seek additional consent from you if the personal information collected may be used for any other purpose.